 2. Billy Hayes’ Escape From Turkish Prison

 Billy Hayes was an American student who was arrested in 1970 when he tried to smuggle two pounds of hash onto a plane in Turkey.
 After being caught, he was sentenced to thirty years in the harsh Turkish prison system.
 Hayes toiled in Sagmilicar Prison for five years, but he was eventually transferred to an island prison in the Sea of Marmara, and it was here that he began to seriously plan his escape.
 The island had no boats, but a nearby harbor would frequently fill up with small fishing vessels any time there was a strong storm.
 Hayes spent days hiding in a concrete bin, and when the time was right, he swam to the harbor and stole a small dinghy.
 From here, he was able to make his way to Greece, and eventually traveled halfway around the world before arriving safely back in the United States.
-Hayes later wrote a book about his ordeal called Midnight Express, which was adapted into a fictionalized film of the same name.
+Hayes later wrote a book about his ordeal called Midnight Express, which was adapted into a fictionalized film of the same name.1.
+The Great Escape

 For sheer planning, risk, and scale, prison escapes don’t get much more complex than the 1944 escape of 76 Allied soldiers from Stalag Luft III, a German prison that operated during WWII.
 The escape was the culmination of over a year of work by some 600 prisoners.
 The men dug three tunnels (nicknamed “Tom,” “Dick,” and “Harry”) 30 feet beneath the surface of the prison with the plan of tunneling past the main fence and surfacing in the nearby forest.
 This required a sophisticated construction process that included the use of wood blocks for support, a series of lamps, and even a pump to make sure the soldiers digging had enough air to breathe.
 After gathering a collection of civilian clothes and passports, on March 24, 1944 the soldiers began to make their escape.
 Unfortunately, the tunnel had come up short of the forest, and as the men surfaced they were in clear sight of the guards.
 76 men still managed to escape, but the 77th was spotted and the tunnel was shut down.
 The Nazis took a special interest in the escaped prisoners, and all but three were eventually caught.
 Still, thanks to the popularity of the famous movie based on it, as well as its sheer scale and audacity, “the Great Escape” remains one of the most well-known prison escapes of all time.